mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - No any staple Trap card
 - Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
+- Not a Synchro toolbox deck
-- Not a Ritual/Xyz focused deck
+- Not a Xyz focused archetype
 - Not use any Egyptian God cards
 - Can search or summon from deck
 - Preferably has backrow removal